Financial Aid Office

 Michigan Tuition Incentive Program (TIP)

-Contact the Michigan Office of Scholarships and Grants by e-mail at firstname.lastname@example.org or by calling 1-888-447-2687 BEFORE YOU GRADUATE if you think you may qualify.
+For more information on the TIP program, go to www.michigan.gov/mistudentaid/ or contact the Michigan Office of Scholarships and Grants at firstname.lastname@example.org or 1-888-447-2687 BEFORE YOU GRADUATE HIGH SCHOOL if you think you may be eligible.

 Michigan Works! provides WIA Youth funding for economically disadvantaged students and those that have a barrier to employment opportunities.
 Funding can be provided for Certificate programs, Associate and Bachelor degrees.
 Eligible students can qualify up to 22 years of age.
 WIA Adult funding available is also available through No Worker Left Behind.